I’m gonna discuss a little bit about what causes the spacing in your teeth(Gap Teeth) and then how we can fix it.

 There are a couple of different methods that we use to do that.

-It depends on how the teeth are fit together and how huge the space is.
+It depends on how the teeth fit together and the space’s size.

-- The easiest way is probably just with a regular retainer that’s a little bit tight.
-So, we have a clear plastic retainer that’s been tightened in a couple of spots and, it’ll pull the teeth together, push them back to where they need to be.
+1- The easiest way is probably just with a regular retainer that’s a little bit tight.
+So, we have a clear plastic retainer that’s been tightened in a couple of spots, and it’ll pull the teeth together and push them back to where they need to be.
 And it usually is done in a week or two.
 That’s really in straightforward cases.

-- Those are more cases where someone has had treatment before, and that space opens up a little bit again.
+2- Those are more cases where someone has had treatment before, and that space reoccurs.
 Maybe they lost their retainer, or for whatever reason, the space in between the teeth has decided to open again.
 Those we can typically fix just with a retainer in a couple of weeks.

-If the gap teeth is a lot larger, we have to think about how the teeth are coming together.
+If the gap teeth are much larger, we must consider how the teeth are coming together.
 We’ve got a set of upper and lower teeth here.

-If you can imagine we had a big gap or a space in between our front teeth, when we pull those together, the teeth don’t come together.
+As you can imagine, we had a big gap or space between our front teeth; when we pull those together, the teeth don’t come together.
 They don’t just slide together.
-They also come back a little bit, and that’s just the nature of closing the teeth.
+They also come back a bit, which is just the nature of closing the teeth.

 3. Sometimes, because of the way the top teeth and the bottom teeth come together, if there isn’t a lot of overbites there and you do have a lot of spacing, you will need lower braces even if your lower teeth are completely straight.